pascalvanderheiden/ais-sync-pattern-la-std-vnet/README.md

 # ais-sync-pattern-la-std-vnet

 Deploy a Logic App synchronous pattern VNET isolated in a App Service Environment exposed via Front Door and API Management.
-This deployment can be done by Github Actions or Azure DevOps.
+This deployment can be done by Github Actions or manually.

 To setup API Management with Azure Front Door, I used this [deployment script](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.network/front-door-api-management).